lexibank/tlopo/out/vol3/chapter7.md

 ### 6.2.
 Leafy shrubs

-The only wild leafy shrub for which a reconstruction has been made isHornstedtia lycostoma.
-The genera Alpinia and H eliconia also belong here, but no reconstruction of a name for an Alpinia species is supported by the data.
+The only wild leafy shrub for which a reconstruction has been made is Hornstedtia lycostoma.
+The genera Alpinia and Heliconia also belong here, but no reconstruction of a name for an Alpinia species is supported by the data.
 Heliconias are also cultivated, and are treated in ch.l3, §6.5.

 7.6.2.1 Hornstedtia lycostoma (syn.
 H. scottiana) (Zingiberaceae)

 Hornstedtia lycostoma is a leafy shrub, 3-6m tall, a tall wild ginger with long leaves and red flowers that issue directly from the stem (Figure 7.11, left).
-The edible seeds are sweet and are gathered especially by children who sometimes eat so many that they become constipated (Powell1976, Peekel1984: 105-106, [Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 195 [Hviding 2005](../references.md#source-Hviding2005): 110).
+The edible seeds are sweet and are gathered especially by children who sometimes eat so many that they become constipated ([Powell 1976](../references.md#source-Powell1976), [Peekel 1984](../references.md#source-Peekel1984): 105-106, [Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 195 [Hviding 2005](../references.md#source-Hviding2005): 110).

 <table>
 <tr>